 “Hollywood only makes two movies.
 The Boy’s Movie and The Girls’ Movie.” – Delicious Tacos

 Modern Hollywood has a genius racket going where they actually now sell boy-movies written as girl-movies.
-Hollywood has hijacked and redefined the boy-movie to primarily appeal to girls in its writing and thematics with the idea that boys are only looking for familiar shapes and colors.
+Hollywood has redefined the boy-movie to primarily appeal to girls in its writing and thematics with the idea that boys are only looking for familiar shapes and colors.

-While I should have called it a day after seeing Nolan’s masterful “The Dark Knight” (2008) in theaters, I maybe had one too many beers on the forth of July, and was convinced to venture once more to the movie-house and see “Terminator: Genisys” (2015), and of course had quickly realized that I had been had.
+While I should have called it a day after seeing Nolan’s masterful “The Dark Knight” (2008) in theaters, I maybe had one too many beers on the forth of July, and was convinced to venture once more to the movie-house and see “Terminator: Genisys” (2015), and of course quickly realized that I had been had.

 “Terminator: Genisys” is an apology letter for “The Terminator” (1984).
 It’s more of a do-over than a remake.

 You can actually track the progression of the boy-movie summer blockbuster to it’s current state of girl-movie by taking a quick look at the Terminator franchise.
-In “The Terminator,” Sarah Conner is a typical woman who finds herself in an extraordinary situation by-chance, and while she mostly needs the protection of Kyle Reese, when he is incapacitated she successfully rises to the occasion of being pro-active in her own defense.
+In “The Terminator,” Sarah Conner is a typical woman who finds herself in an extraordinary situation by-chance, and while she needs the protection of Kyle Reese, when he is incapacitated she successfully rises to the occasion of being pro-active in her own defense.

-I doubt my Belarusian grandfather had ever seen “The Terminator,” and maybe his generation would have scoffed at the progressive idea that a woman can defend herself against a murderous future robot, but movies should service some degree of fantasy- in that, I find “The Terminator” acceptable.
+I doubt my Belarusian grandfather had ever seen “The Terminator,” and maybe his generation would have scoffed at the progressive idea that a woman can defend herself against a future robot, but movies should service some degree of fantasy- in that, I find “The Terminator” acceptable.

-While T2 certainly corrects the error of the helpless Sarah Conner in “The Terminator,” it consequently presents two significant oversights which needed correcting in the 2015 update: Sarah Conner prioritized motherhood, and didn’t have a male-lead to perpetually emasculate for two hours- enter “Terminator: Genisys.”
+While T2 certainly corrects the error of the helpless Sarah Conner in “The Terminator,” it consequently presents two significant oversights which needed correcting in the 2015 update: Sarah Conner prioritized motherhood, and didn’t have a male-lead to emasculate for two hours- enter “Terminator: Genisys.”

-If you didn’t see “Terminator: Genisys,” don’t worry, no one really did, but if you saw “The Force Awakens,” the female characters are entirely interchangeable.
+If you didn’t see “Terminator: Genisys,” don’t worry, no one really did, but saw “The Force Awakens,” the female characters are entirely interchangeable.
 Both are beautiful, but neither are feminine.
 Both are selfless; they’re only motivated by self-preservation and social duty.
-Both are entirely competent in all things including physical combat and intellectual prowess.
-And both are far more capable than any of the men around them.
+Both are competent in all things including physical combat and intellectual prowess.
+And both are far more capable than any of the dumb men around them.

 Even the hack-title, “Genisys,” feels calculated and deliberate with it’s Y-replacement of the proper spelling.
 The film, of course, takes its name from The Bible which presents the traditional gender hierarchy of man/woman.
 The Y-replacement here signals a redefinition of that starting point, the fruition of our matriarchal new world order.